uoregon/WPSpin/README.md

 ## Installing

 - Clone or copy project folder into wp-content/plugins directory
-- Give write permissions to the wp-content/plugins/WPSpin/spinpapi/tmp folder
+- Install the SpinPapi PHP client by running the commands *git submodule init* and *git submodule update* in the WPSpin root directory
+- Ensure that the WPSpin/spinpapi/tmp folder is writable by the web server user
 - Activate plugin from WordPress plugins screen
 - Click 'Spinitron' in WordPress menu
-- Fill in user id, secret key, and station callsign
+- Fill in user id, secret key, and station callsign.
+Be sure to check 'Import Show & DJ Data' to load your station's information from Spinitron.

 Features
 ========